lmanul/recipe-realm/README.md

 ### Styling

-Similarly, tge application is small enough that all of its styles can be served in a single request and without downloading too many styles that will not be used in a single session.
+Similarly, the application is small enough that all of its styles can be served in a single request and without downloading too many styles that will not be used in a single session.